 Room JK 29/206

-You'll find all relevant information on the format and procedures of my classes in the respective Blackboard groups.
+You'll find all relevant information on my assistance and supervision of the term papers for my classes in the respective Blackboard groups.
 Please check there regularly since some information may be subject to revision.
+Thank you.

 Key research interests

 language variation and change